 It is expected that stipends are only claimed where students are enrolled in a course of a minimum duration of 12 months, unless there is a clear justification for providing stipend for shorter durations.

-Stipends can be claimed by students from ODA-eligible countries, regardless of whether they are registered at a HEI in an ODA-eligible country or HIC.
+Stipends can be claimed by LMIC national students, regardless of whether they are registered at a HEI in an ODA-eligible country or HIC.

-Students from ODA eligible countries undertaking formal training course delivered via distance/remote learning registered at a UK or other HIC HEI may have to attend residential training in the HIC as part of their course.
-Where this is the case, stipend costs can be claimed only for the time spent in the HIC as part of the course as follows:
+LMIC national students undertaking formal training course delivered via distance/remote learning registered at a UK or other HIC HEI may have to attend residential training in the HIC as part of their course.
+Where this is the case, stipend costs can be claimed only for the time spent in the HIC as part of the course.